ShrugShoulders/RudeChat/README.md

 # RudeChat IRC Client: For Fun & Reasons.
 ## Installation
-To install on Linux cd to RudeChat3 folder and type "pip install ."
+To install on Linux Download the Stand Alone and extract.

-It will pip install all needed libraries and then RudeChat3.

-You can then run rudechat in your terminal to start RudeChat.
+Main files found in: \_internal\/rudechat3\/

 To install on Windows Download the installer.